AdobeDocs/campaign.en/help/v8/start/create-message.md

 [!DNL :bulb:] Steps to configure and send transactional messages are detailed in [this page](../send/transactional.md)

-:[!DNL :arrow_upper_right:]: Discover this capability in a end-to-end use case in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/use-case/transactional-email-with-attachments.html?lang=en#transactional-messaging)
+[!DNL :arrow_upper_right:] Discover this capability in a end-to-end use case in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/use-case/transactional-email-with-attachments.html?lang=en#transactional-messaging)

 ## Delivery and tracking logs

 Monitoring your deliveries after they have been sent is a key step to ensure your maketing campaigns are efficient and reach out to your customers.
 You can monitor after sending a delivery, as well as understand how delivery failures and quarantines are managed.

-:[!DNL :arrow_upper_right:]: [Learn how to monitor your deliveries in this section](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/about-delivery-monitoring.html?lang=en#sending-messages)
+[!DNL :arrow_upper_right:] [Learn how to monitor your deliveries in this section](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/about-delivery-monitoring.html?lang=en#sending-messages)

 **Related topics**

-:[!DNL :arrow_upper_right:]:  [Delivery best practices](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/delivery-best-practices.html)
+[!DNL :arrow_upper_right:]  [Delivery best practices](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/delivery-best-practices.html)

-:[!DNL :arrow_upper_right:]:  [Test and send an email](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/sending-an-email/sending-messages.html)
+[!DNL :arrow_upper_right:]  [Test and send an email](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/sending-an-email/sending-messages.html)

-:[!DNL :arrow_upper_right:]:  [Send proofs](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html)
+[!DNL :arrow_upper_right:]  [Send proofs](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html)